Skip to Content

 Hot Sauce generally involves pureeing or crushing of the peppers used whereas with pepper sauce whole or sliced peppers are preserved in a vinegar base.
 I love them both and have many varieties in my refrigerator and pantry, both commercially bought and homemade.

-MOOD MUSIC (beats to pair with pepper sauce)
+MOOD MUSIC (beats to pair with spicy vinegar sauce)

 This is spicy food no doubt!
 But this simple sauce is extraordinary in so many ways.
 Whether you make a mild batch or turn the heat all the way up the net flavorful sauce is/will be pure ecstasy.